tsnlab/packetvisor/README.md

 After the script is executed, veth0(10.0.0.4) and veth1(10.0.0.5) are created. veth1 is created in `test_namespace` namespace but veth0 in local.

-echo example has these options.
+echo example has many options.
+If you want to see the options.

-  -i, --interface <interface>  Interface to use.
-  -s, --chunk <size>           Chunk size [default: 2048].
-  -c, --chunk <count>          Chunk count [default: 1024].
-  -r, --rx <count>             Rx ring size [default: 64].
-  -r, --tx <count>             Tx ring size [default: 64].
-  -r, --fill <count>           Fill ring size [default: 64].
-  -r, --completion <count>     Completion ring size [default: 64].
+Execute `echo --help`

-To execute echo example, follow the next steps:
+To execute echo example.

-1. `sudo ./set_veth.sh`
+Execute `sudo ./set_veth.sh`.
-2. execute `sudo ./echo -i veth0` in `/target/release/examples`
+Execute `sudo ./echo -i veth0` in `/target/release/examples`.

-3. echo example has three functions, arp reply, icmp echo(ping), udp echo.
+echo example has three functions, arp reply, icmp echo(ping), udp echo.

-if you want to test arp reply execute the following command
-`sudo ip netns exec test_namespace arping 10.0.0.4`.
+If you want to test arp reply, Execute the following command `sudo ip netns exec test_namespace arping 10.0.0.4`.

-if you want to test icmp echo execute the following command.
+If you want to test icmp echo, Execute the following command.
 `sudo ip netns exec test_namespace ping 10.0.0.4`.

-if you want to test udp echo execute tou following command.
+If you want to test udp echo, Execute tou following command.
 `sudo ip netns exec test_namespace nc -u 10.0.0.4 7`

-to remove veths created by `set_veth.sh`, `unset_veth.sh` will remove them.
+To remove veths created by `set_veth.sh`, `unset_veth.sh` will remove them.

 ## Description of XSK (XDP Socket)